On the Ground With the Parkland Teens as They Plot Their Revolution

 But for all the student activists, and for a nation watching Parkland, the gun-control rally in Fort Lauderdale, organized by Florida state senator Gary Farmer with help from other groups, was a turning point.
 There, Emma stood up and became the face and voice of what, it was suddenly clear, was not just a trauma but a student-led movement — her tearful incredulity at what had just happened at her school, her fury at politicians’ complicity with the gun lobby, and her insistence on a strong, rational response to the deaths of innocents instantly an emotional proxy for every American who since Columbine has been observing the political paralysis on this issue with barely suppressed rage.
 “Maybe the adults have gotten used to saying, ‘It is what it is,’ ” she said from the podium, wiping tears with the heels of her palms, “but if us students have learned anything, it’s that if you do not study, you will fail.
 And this case, if you actively do nothing, people will continually end up dead.
 We are going to be the kids you read about in textbooks.”

 In her black tank top, with raggedy friendship bracelets stacked on her wrist, Emma looked, as the comments said, so relatable — she could have been any teenager you know.
+For kids raised on dystopian fiction, Emma was the recognizable warrior-heroine.
 For kids whose political awareness was sparked during #BlackLivesMatter and #MeToo, Emma spoke in a familiar cadence about power, corruption, and powerlessness: “We are pissed-off millennials who are tired of taking people’s shit,” David says.
 “When you raise a generation of children telling them they need to be ready for a school shooting, how the fuck does that not change something?”
 As one of their parents sardonically observes, these are also children of privilege not used to hearing “no.”

 More important was what followed.
 Cameron’s small band grasped immediately that it needed to join forces with the other Douglas students who had become super-visible, and after the rally on Saturday night, about 20 kids gathered at his house for a strategy session.
 Emma was there.
 David was there.
 So were Jaclyn Corin and Delaney Tarr.
 “The people at Cameron’s house are some of the smartest people in the school,” says Jaclyn.
 “We just knew what to do to get the job done the quickest and most powerful way.”
 Ted Deutch, Parkland’s representative in Congress, had been interviewed several weeks before at the high school by David, and he stopped by Cameron’s house later that weekend to see how he could help.
 Walking up the driveway, Deutch saw Emma on the stoop, sorting through messages and talking with Demi Lovato on her cell.
 Deutch told the kids to keep doing what they were doing, “that they should continue speaking out in their own voice.
 They shouldn’t let people tell them what to say or how to say it.
 They should reject offers of talking points.
 The reason that they’re so effective, that they’ve caught on, is that they’re so genuine.”